loganmarchione/hassos-addons/README.md

 Fork of Logan Marchione Home Assistant Add-Ons

 ## Fork
-The fork is to attempt to implement TLS support.
-WIP Doesn't work yet.
+The fork is to implement TLS support.

 ## Installation